 No Win No Fee Claims For Accidents In A Public Park

-You may be able to use the services of a No Win No Fee solicitor to help you to make a claim on behalf of your child.
-This will go a long way to removing the financial risks attached to making a claim, as you don’t pay until the claim has been a success.
+You may be able to use the services of a No Win No Fee solicitor to help you to make an accident claim on behalf of your child.
+This will go a long way to removing the financial risks attached to making a claim, as you don’t pay any legal fees unless the claim has been a success.

-The solicitor won’t expect to be paid anything when they take your claim on, or during the time they spend processing the claim, even if this takes a long time, possibly months.
+The solicitor won’t expect to be paid anything when they take your public park accident claims on, or during the time they spend processing the claim, even if this takes a long time, possibly months.
 If the solicitor can’t get you any compensation, then you still don’t pay a thing.
-When the claim is a success, the solicitor will automatically collect their pre-agreed fee from the compensation payment they received for you.
+When the claim is a success, the solicitor will automatically collect their pre-agreed fee within the conditional fee agreement from the compensation payment they received for you.

-How We Could Help You Make A Public Accident Claim
+How We Could Help You Make Public Park Accident Claims

 We can provide you with help with the entire end-to-end public park accident claims process.
 Follow these three stages below to get the help you need:

-- Call our public park accident claims team on the number below, and explain your situation.
+- Call our legal services on the number below, and explain your situation.

 - A claim advisor will evaluate your claim and also answer any questions you have.